pitt-crc/keystone-api/README.md

 - Allways define the `ALLOWED_HOSTS` list using a restrictive collection of domain patterns
 - Avoid issuing session/CSRF tokens over unsecured connections by enabling `SESSION_TOKENS_ONLY`
 - HTTP Strict Transport Security (HSTS) should be used to enforce the use of HTTPS
+- Use a fixed `SECRET_KEY` value to ensure consistent request signing across application instances/restarts

 | Setting Name                     | Default Value         | Description                                               |
 |----------------------------------|-----------------------|-----------------------------------------------------------|